jorgestest2/ipworks/README.md

 # IPWorks Demo Applications

 ## Requirments
-To run this demo you'll need to download the latest version of IPWorks from either our website or NuGet.
+To run this demo you'll need to download the latest version of IPWorks from our website.

 > DirectLink: [https://www.nsoftware.com/ipworks/](https://www.nsoftware.com/ipworks/)

-> NuGet Command: `Install-Package nsoftware.IPWorks`

 ## Description
 This a collection of demo applications for the IPWorks toolkit.
 Each folder contains a demo application written in several languages.